nhtanvir93/gglink-assignment/README.md

 Exception

 1. File - app/Exceptions/Handler.php
-    a.
-ValidationException - If validation errors occured while adding, updating, deleting user, system will give response containing message 'ValidationError' with    status 422
+    - ValidationException - If validation errors occured while adding, updating, deleting user, system will give response containing message 'ValidationError' with    status 422
-    b.
-AuthorizationException - It is mainly used to handle AuthorizationException of registration request when registration is off
+    - AuthorizationException - It is mainly used to handle AuthorizationException of registration request when registration is off

-File Storage
+2. File Storage
     - Avatar will be stored in 'storage/app/public'
     - To access these avatar from web, symbolic link needs to be created which will help to access directory 'storage/app/public' from 'public/storage'
     - command to create symbolic link - php artisan storage:link

-Business Logic Architeture
+3. Business Logic Architeture
     - Controllers resides in API directory which will do main business logic funtionalities
     - Repositories in app/Repositories will do sql related works
     - Form request will filter the invalid store/update/delete requests